dwbzero/csv-tools/README.md

     Cases2014,0,3
     Cases2015,0,1

+This command gives us a quick and dirty view of the data so that we can get an idea of what columns are available.
-With this information, we might want to make a print-out of a selection of the data which will allow some greater scrutiny of the data.
+With this information, we might want to make a print-out of a selection of the columns which will allow some greater scrutiny of the data.
 We will use a command process pipe to select a subset of the columns using `csv-select` and to "pretty-print" them using `csv-print`.
 The `csv-print` options `-H` means to print the full header names,